RealToughCandy/code-of-conduct/official code of conduct.md

 - Spam.

--Screen names and/or avatars that portray any of the above.
+- Screen names and/or avatars that portray any of the above.

 - Advocating for, or encouraging, any of the above behavior.